 Fortunately, OpenID Connect or OIDC brings some sanity to the madness.
 This is an OAuth extension.
 It does add and strictly defines an ID Token for returning user information.
 It may return specific fields that our applications can expect and handle when we log in with our Identity Provider.
 The OIDC is just a special and simplified case of OAuth, not a replacement.
 It uses the same terminology and concepts.

-Use of OpenID Connect safegaurd us quite a bit.
+The use of OpenID Connect safeguards us quite a bit.
 It explains a simple set of claims for user details such as name, address, and similar.
-The user knows what information they are sharing and applications know how to use it, if we only use those and limit access according to the proper scopes.
+The user knows what information they are sharing and applications know how to use it if we only use those and limit access according to the proper scopes.

 We add extra claims alternatively as the routine desire is to have a user-unique identifier.
-We use an obfuscated primary key that has no meaning outside our system, if we’re thoughtful about it.
-That could be a customer identifier if we’re not careful, employee number, or even a Social Security Number.
+We use an obfuscated primary key that has no meaning outside our system if we’re thinking about it.
+That could be a customer identifier if we’re not careful, an employee number, or even a Social Security Number.